 - Provides that the invalidity of any of the agreement's provisions do not affect the remaining provisions.

-The bill specifies that when the agreement becomes effective, it supersedes any conflicting provisions of Colorado law.
+The act specifies that when the agreement becomes effective, it supersedes any conflicting provisions of Colorado law.

 When the agreement becomes effective and governs the appointment of presidential electors, each presidential elector is required to vote for the presidential candidate and, by separate ballot, vice-presidential candidate nominated by the political party or political organization that nominated the presidential elector.